notochord/playback/docs/styles/README.md

 # Creating a style

-A style is a text file that describes how to play a song in a musical file.
+A style is a text file that describes how to play a song in a musical style.
 We recommend the file extension `.play`, but you can use any file extension you like (see the API documentation) (TODO link)

-This is somewhere between a user's guide and a spec.
-I'll break it up into 2 documents later.

 ## Overview